NetoECommerce/App-Tutorial/README.md

 ## Set up the back-end

 We'll start the tutorial by setting up the back-end of the add-on.
+This tutorial has been tested using the following dependencies and may not work as expected if your code uses anything newer:

+- node v20.9.0 (npm v10.1.0)
+- body-parser v1.20.2
+- cors v2.8.5
+- dotenv v16.4.5
+- express v4.19.2
+- passport v0.7.0
+- passport-oauth2 v1.8.0
+- redis v4.6.14

 ### Install Node.js